-The $U_n$ are getting larger with much longer boundary measured using Euclidean length.
-Similarly, the side lengths of the decomposition $Q_n$ of $U_n$ into parallelograms are very long.
-But, both $\partial U_n$ and the sides of these parallelograms are getting closer to pointing in the direction $\bm \theta$.
-We will show that this convergence in direction is happening so fast that the Lebesgue transverse measure in direction $\bm \theta$ of $\partial U_n$ decays to zero, as does the maximal measure of an edge in the decomposition $Q_n$.
+The $U_n$ are likely getting larger with much longer boundary measured using Euclidean length.
+But, $\partial U_n$ is getting closer to pointing in the direction $\bm \theta$.
+We will show that this convergence in direction is happening so fast that the Lebesgue transverse measure in direction $\bm \theta$ of $\partial U_n$ decays to zero.

 \begin{proposition}[Boundary growth] Let $\ell_n$ denote the Euclidean length of $\partial X_n$.
 If $\lambda>2$ then there is a constant $c$ such that

 for all $n$.
 If $\lambda=2$ then there is a $c$ for which $\ell_n<cn$ for all $n$. \end{proposition}